 - In the pop-up modal, click Confirm.

-If you have issues during the setup process, or if new PayPal customers aren't added to your MailChimp list, take a look at our troubleshooting guide.
+If you have issues during the setup process, or if new PayPal customers aren't added to your Mailchimp audience, take a look at our troubleshooting guide.